near/pagoda-console/backend/README.md

 }
 ```

-This allows us to easily handle known errors at the controller level even though the originating error may have been wrapped by several VErrors in between.
+This allows us to easily handle known errors at the controller level even though the originating error may have been wrapped by several VErrors in between..

 > This example chooses not to display a custom error message to the client, but that can be accomplished in the controller if desired.